 What other person would say that, well, if we're going to liberate Iraq, they should pay for their liberation?

-What other country would go into a mineral deal with Ukraine and say, wait a minute, we gave you hundreds of billions of dollars, we want to be repaid.
+What other country would go into a mineral deal with Ukraine and say, wait a minute, we gave you hundreds of billions of dollars.

-And by the way, it'll be a good deal for you because we'll we'll have a presence in your country and provide you security, and then we'll also provide you part of the profits, and you can rebuild your country after hopefully we get a negotiated settlement with Russia and your war with Russia comes to an end.
+And by the way, it'll be a good deal for you because we'll have a presence in your country and provide you security, and then we'll also provide you part of the profits, and you can rebuild your country after hopefully we get a negotiated settlement with Russia and your war with Russia comes to an end.

-You know, because if you look at many of the people and the arguments that I've been hearing that tariffs are amazing and will revive manufacturing and bring good jobs and rebuild the middle class, you know, this may in the end turn out being true.
+You know, because if you look at many of the people and the arguments that I've been hearing that tariffs are amazing and will revive manufacturing and bring good jobs and rebuild the middle class, this may in the end turn out being true.

 Ranchers, farmers, manufacturers, the UAW, union workers, steel workers, every industry.